Raising Allegations That Were Raised in a Prior Arizona Child Custody Case

 In relying upon the ruling in the Pridgeon vs. Pridgeon, the Arizona Court of Appeals indicated all relevant evidence pertaining to the statutory factors in A.R.S.
 25-403(a) will be allowed even if it is evidence previously presented or not presented to the court when the prior child custody order was entered if the court finds some other substantial and continuing change in circumstance exists that justifies the court considering a modification of that child custody order.

 If you need information about a change in circumstances needed to modify child custody in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody attorneys have over 100 years of combined experience successfully representing clients in child custody cases in Arizona.
+Our Arizona child custody attorneys have decades of combined experience successfully representing clients in child custody cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.